 When your family is grieving, complex estate planning can further complicate their lives.
 If you have someone in your family who you feel can responsibly manage the investments and property you leave behind, a transfer on death (TOD) account may be an ideal way of transferring portions of your estate while avoiding probate.

 Estate Planning Tips

-- As you begin the estate-planning process, a financial advisor can be a big help in organizing your finances and accounts.
+- A financial planner can help you properly plan out your estate.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - If you still have questions about wills and TODs, you may want to consider the strengths and limitations of wills.
 There are multiple wills, and you may find that one addresses your needs better than either another will or a TOD.
 For reference, here are some things to know about making a will.

 Note: This article discusses legal matters touching on estate planning, tax planning and other areas of the law.
 Nothing in this article should be considered legal advice.
 For all specific questions, speak with a lawyer.